Publishing

 Scheduled publishing

-With workflow you can schedule publishing to a future date and include approval steps.
+You can schedule publishing to a future date and include approval steps.
 The editor who launches the publication workflow can add a comment for the reviewer and set a publication date.

 Submit for publication scheduling confirmation